ncatlab/nlab-content/pages/0/1/5/4/4510/content.md

 (This is really a special case of the general discussion at [[cohomology]] and [[group cohomology]].)

-Together with the [[Tor]]-functor it is one of the central objects of interst in homological algebra.
+Together with the [[Tor]]-functor it is one of the central objects of interest in homological algebra.

 ## Details